-Illustration of Auto Cherry-Picker (ACP) pipeline.
-Our ACP pipeline contains a raw data generator (a) and a data filter (b) using CLIS.
-Conditioned on an input object list, Scene Graph Generator generates detailed attributes, relations, caption, and corresponding layouts.
-Subsequently, Image Generator produces a set of images based on the scene graph.
-These raw layouts and images are then refined through filters using CLIS-L and CLIS-I, respectively, to produce high-quality training data.
+Illustration of Auto Cherry-Picker pipeline.
+It contains a (a) raw data generator and a (b) data filter using CLIS.
+Conditioned on input object combination sampled from data priors, Scene Graph Generator generates detailed attributes, relations, captions, and corresponding layouts.
+Subsequently, the Image Generator produces images based on the scene graph.
+These raw layouts and images are refined through filters using CLIS-L and CLIS-I, respectively, to produce high-quality training data.

 Each pair of synthetic samples is generated on the same input object list, with our CLIS metric favoring the right sample in each pair.